13 Essential Online Collaboration Tools for Boosting Productivity

 What it has:

-• Real-time collaboration with tools like sticky notes, drawing, and shapes
+• Real-time collaboration with tools like sticky notes, drawings, and shapes

 • Integrations with Figma, Dropbox Business, Jira, Slack, Asana, and more